Selendroid for Mobile Automation (Part-I):

 - Download Selendroid jar files from here

-- You can use maven repository to reference the jars, or manually download and attach them to the build path in Eclipse
+- You can use the maven repository to reference the jars, or manually download and attach them to the build path in Eclipse

-#1) Keep the APK file in a proper location
+#1) Locate the APK file properly

 E.g., G:Jarsselendroid-test-app-0.8.0.apk